cccccrz/CPSP-Dataset/README.md

 - [sync_saver](./sync_saver) : ROS2 custom node with cpp
 - Read AEDAT.py : python script that converts the DAVIS346 data acquisitions (.aedat4 file) into a dataset format (.csv file for IMU and events, .png for frames) (**NOT USED**)
 - zed_camera.yaml : zed camera config file
-- CPSP_project.pdf : the exam presentation's slides
+- CPSP-project.pdf : the exam presentation's slides

 # Software: requirements & demo (w/ credits)